 - Don’t Get:

 - Crib Mattress Pad.
-This can be a SIDS risk.
+This can be a suffocation risk.

 - Positioners.
-Ironically, while promoted to protect baby’s sleep, these can also be a SIDS risk.
+Ironically, while promoted to protect baby’s sleep, these can also be a suffocation risk.

 And there you have it!
 There’s the beginning of the baby gear.
 Subscribe to get the rest of the list as I write it (plus a ton of freebies!).